Operating at the crossroads of technology, innovation, and the arts, we support impact-driven organisations and businesses to thrive.

 Farah de Haan

-Mutaz Alnaaz
+Mutaz Alnaas

+Arthur manages programmes in digital rights, civic space, arts and culture, and freedom of expression.
 Arthur is committed to strengthening cultural organisations, foundations, civil society, and social enterprises to maximise their effectiveness and make them future-proof.
-Previously, he worked at Hivos, where he managed various strategic grantmaking programmes such as the R.O.O.M program and the Mideast Creatives Program.
+Previously, he worked at Hivos, where he managed various strategic grantmaking programmes such as the R.O.O.M programme and the Mideast Creatives programme.

-Recently, he led various research programs for New Silk Roads.
-For example a study on just and sustainable technologies in tropical forest countries for the Climate and Land Use Alliance (CLUA), a study on impact investment in arts and culture for the DOEN Foundation and he was editor of Vertical Atlas, a book about technological developments’ influence on 21st century geopolitics.
+Arthur established Digital Earth, a research fellowship supporting young creatives, technologists, and activists worldwide through educational initiatives, decentralised residencies, and public programmes in Beirut, Dakar, Paris, Moscow, Dubai and Shanghai.
+Recently, he led various research programmes for New Silk Roads, such as a study on just and sustainable technologies in tropical forest countries for the Climate and Land Use Alliance (CLUA) and a study on impact investment in arts and culture for the DOEN Foundation.
+Arthur was also the editor of Vertical Atlas, a book about technological developments’ influence on 21st century geopolitics.

 Trained as a scientist, Safa Omrani is now working at the intersection of technology, art and community building.
 Since joining New Silk Roads in early 2022, Safa has contributed to impactful projects spanning climate action, the green economy, entrepreneurship, and culture.
 She has played a pivotal role in organizing high-profile events such as the Green Growth Summit 2024, developing strategic communication plans, and highlighting stories of innovation and resilience through meaningful collaborations.